-ASTRO’S Annual Meeting is the premier radiation oncology scientific event in the world and draws more than 11,000 attendees each year.
-The theme for the 2022 ASTRO Annual Meeting is “Artificial Intelligence and Emotional Intelligence: Caring for the Patient in a Wireless World”.
-The meeting will highlight the potential of AI, Big Data and the latest scientific breakthroughs, in addition to showcasing the central role of human interaction in caring for and curing our patients.
-The program will present the challenges and changes in radiation oncology practice in response to the global pandemic, approaches to serving underrepresented minority and rural patients and effective practices to reduce treatment side effects.
-We will emphasize on patient quality and safety issues in the delivery of radiation therapy especially advanced radiation techniques such as stereotactic body radiation therapy.
-The program will address the disease sites most commonly treated in radiation oncology, the equipment and software used, terminology and professional responsibilities.
+ASTRO’s Annual Meeting is the premier radiation oncology scientific event in the world and draws more than 8,500 attendees each year.
+The theme for the 2023 ASTRO Annual Meeting is “Pay it Forward: Partnering with Our Patients.”
+The meeting will focus on the patient perspective and engagement to develop and advance research by elevating clinical trials, addressing the integral role of research in patient care, and providing a diverse education program featuring clinical and scientific advancements.
+The program will also feature learning paths that focus on professional development and strategies to strengthen patient-centered care while empowering radiation oncology professionals across the cancer care community.
+The program will emphasize patient quality and safety issues in the delivery of radiation therapy, especially advanced radiation techniques such as stereotactic body radiation therapy.
+The program will address the disease sites most commonly treated in radiation oncology, the equipment and software used, terminology and professional roles and multidisciplinary care team responsibilities.
 Program content has been designed to address specific documented and clinically important practice gaps in physician knowledge and competence including disparities and inequities in radiation oncology.
-There also will be increased involvement of patients and patient advocates who will provide valuable input in all aspects of the meeting.
+There also will be increased involvement of patients and patient advocates who will provide valuable input in all aspects of the meeting design.

 At the conclusion of this activity, the learner will be able to:

-- Implement the advances in radiation oncology technology that help improve patient outcomes and quality of life.
+- Implement the advances in radiation oncology technology and practice that help improve patient outcomes and quality of life.

 - Employ quality and safety measures in the delivery of radiation therapy.